NexorPawn/CMDX-Pawn-Rework-ZCMD-/README.md

 **Installation**

-1. Download the include file.
+>1.
+Download the include file.
-2. Extract it into the pawno/includes/ folder.
+>2.
+Extract it into the pawno/includes/ > folder.
-3. Then, include it in your mode using:
-#include <cmdx>
+>3.
+Then add the new include to your mod: **<cmdx>**

-Note: Disable SSCANF, as this include/plugin provides similar functionality built-in — just under a different function name.
+> Note: Disable SSCANF, as this include/plugin provides similar functionality built-in — just under a different function name.

 There are some small errors as this is a test version, I know about some errors and improvements, errors need to be fixed, I will definitely fix them and release a new update!)